 Every parent or carer has a responsibility to ensure their child's regular attendance at school and this may involve accompanying your child all or part of the way to school.
-In some cases the Council may offer assistance with travel if the school your child is attending is the designated school (the catchment school for the area you live in) or nearest school to your home address.
-However, this is dependant on the age of your child and the distance from your home to the school.
+In some cases, the Council may offer assistance with travel if the school your child is attending is the designated school (the catchment school for the area you live in) or nearest school to your home address.
+However, this is dependent on the age of your child and the distance from your home to the school.
 Assistance will normally be offered in the form of a bus pass.

 Is your child moving up to Secondary education in September?

 - If you chose a school further away than your catchment, please remember you are NOT likely to be eligible for free transport

 - Can your child walk to the school and what might that journey be like in the winter?